purpleisgreen/Binary-Tree/README.md

 ### Features
 Java implementation of a binary tree for storing StudentInfo records, sorted by student number.

-Traversing: preorder, postorder, and inorder.
+Recursive Traversing: preorder, postorder, and inorder.